Skip to content

 Frequently asked questions

-We cover 7 Republic of Vanuatu visa routes across the work, study, family, business, and residence categories.
+We cover 7 Republic of Vanuatu visa routes in these categories: sponsored work, general residence, investor, family, and citizenship by investment.
 Each one links to its primary government source and carries a last-reviewed date.

 5 of the 7 Republic of Vanuatu routes we cover can be pursued without an employer sponsor, which helps if you do not have a job offer yet.
 The remaining 2 are employer-sponsored.